Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

-## 【Unity Toon Shader as an Uber Shader】
+## Unity Toon Shader as an Uber Shader
 UTS2 v.2.0.7.5  consisted of various specialized feature shaders.
 Now, all the shaders are integrated into two uber shaders.
 The difference between two shaders is just one is ready for  tessellation but the other is not..

 <Img width = "480" src="images/UTS2_Standard.png">